-A tax preparer bond is a surety bond that guarantees that you will fulfill your obligations (that is, prepare their tax return correctly) to your client.
+A tax preparer bond is a surety bond that guarantees that you will fulfill your obligations to your client; that is, prepare their tax returns correctly.
 It is meant to protect your clients in case the tax preparer commits fraud, negligence, or any other legal or ethical violation.

 This is not the same as buying yourself insurance.
 A surety bond contracts you with your bond owner and assures your clients that you will not attempt to defraud or otherwise intentionally cause them financial loss.

 Should you make an omission or error on a tax form, as long as you made an “honest” or “good faith” mistake, you’re liable for the tax deficit and any penalties or interest only.
 However, if it was proven that your mistake was due to malice, negligence, or because you were trying to commit fraud, you’re out the surety bond.

 Not only are you liable for any errors but you might be subjected to penalties such as being banned to prepare taxes for a certain period of time.